XkF21WNJ/WizardTree/README.md

 ## Contributing

 Yes please!
 Just fork the repository and add a pull request to merge your changes.
-The project has only just started, and there are lots of things that could be improved, so any help would be appreciated.
+The project has only just started, and there are lots of things that could be improved, so any help is appreciated.

 ## Credits